Kaholo/kaholo-plugin-aws-cli/README.md

 The first time the plugin is used on each agent, docker may spend a minute or two downloading the image.
 After that the delay of starting up another docker image each time is quite small, a second or two.

 Next, because the CLI is running inside a docker container, it will not have access to the filesystem on the agent.
-If for example you have used the Git plugin to clone a repository of AWS CLI JSON configuration files to the agent, and attempt to then use them in an AWS CLI command, you will get an error stating `No such file or directory`.
-Future development will address this.
+If for example you have used the Git plugin to clone a repository of AWS CLI JSON configuration files to the agent, using them in a command will result in them being mapped to a docker volume within the container.
+To ensure this works correctly you must use the aws cli `file://` or `fileb://` syntax, and regardless of what path you put in the command, at execution time files will be named randomly and in `/tmp` such as `file:///tmp/7shb5ekqq4u.json`.
+AWS S3 commands in particular do not use this syntax and therefore S3 commands will not work with this plugin.
+Please use the S3 plugin instead.

-Lastly, the docker container is destroyed once the command has successfully run, so any output files will also be destroyed.
-Future development may address this as well, but for the time being, AWS CLI commands that use files for input or output are not supported.
-The only outputs are found in Final Results on the Execution Results page.
+Lastly, the docker container is destroyed once the command has successfully run, so output files will also be destroyed.
+Future development may address this, but for most use cases the desired output can be found in Final Results on the Kaholo Execution Results page, in code-friendly JSON format.

-As a work-around, should these limitations have severe impact on your use case, the AWS CLI can be installed on the agent and run via the Command Line plugin instead.
+Should these limitations negatively impact on your use case, the AWS CLI can be installed on the agent and run via the Command Line plugin instead.
 A main purpose for this plugin is to help you avoid that inconvenience.

 ## Access and Authentication
 AWS uses three parameters for access and authentication: